What does the acronym SPF stand for?

-There is a significant amount of scientific data to show that mice carrying certain pathogens react differently under certain experimental conditions.
-Also, there are a variety of pathogens that compromise the breeding performance and general health status of rodents.
+There is a significant amount of scientific data to show that mice carrying certain pathogens react differently under certain experimental conditions and that there are a variety of pathogens that compromise the breeding performance and general health status of rodents.

-How will my work be affected moving from a conventional facility to an SOPF one?
+How will my work be affected moving from a conventional facility to an SPF one?

 Generally it won't be compromised.
-Indeed, the reliability and reproducibility of your research will in many cases improve by moving to working under SOPF conditions.
+It is considered that the reliability and reproducibility of your research may, in many cases, improve by moving to working under SPF conditions.
 What it does mean though is that there are much stricter standards to which you and the facility must adhere.
-This includes the way the animals are housed, bred and handled and the clothing you wear in the facility.
+This includes the way the animals are housed, bred and handled and the clothing you wear into the facility.